Headway App Review: Is It Really Worth Your Time and Money? [2026]

 And, after days of research and comparing with the other two popular players in the book summary space: Shortform and Blinkist, I ended up going with Shortform — because I found their summaries to be more in-depth.

-I talked to the team at Headway and they agreed to give us a 51% discount (or even higher, depending on additional discounts they might be running at the time) by taking the 3-minute quiz and signing up with this link!
+I talked to the team at Headway and they agreed to give us a 60% discount by taking the 3-minute quiz and signing up with this link!

 Before the Research